-If you or someone you know has recently been diagnosed with liver cancer, you’re probably thinking hard about what to do next.
-Educating yourself about cancer and understanding the various treatment options that are explained on these pages is a good start.
-However, your most important decision is selecting where to get your cancer treated.
+If you have recently been diagnosed with primary liver cancer (cancer that started in the liver), you’re probably wondering what to do next.
+Educating yourself about the disease and treatment options is a good start.
+However, your most important decision is selecting where to get treatment.

-At SCCA we view treatment as a collaborative effort.
-Your doctors will discuss all your options and recommend a treatment plan based on your type of cancer and how it’s progressed.
+SCCA liver cancer patients are treated at the Liver Tumor Clinic located in the Surgery Pavilion at University of Washington Medical Center.
+At the Liver Tumor Clinic, we view treatment as a collaborative effort.
+Your doctors will discuss all your options and recommend a treatment plan based on your type of cancer and how it has progressed.
 We’ll also consider your general health, lifestyle, and personal preferences.